easuit24/MutualFriction/Readme.txt

-This repository contains code to demonstrate mutual friction in Bose-Einstein Condensates
+This repository contains code to demonstrate mutual friction in Bose-Einstein Condensates at finite temperatures.
+A pair of vortices are placed at the center of a two-dimensional square optical box trap with the same circulation as one another.
+The temperature is chosen such that quantum fluctuations are negligable and thermal flucutations dominate.